The Dow has fully recovered its 2020 bear-market loss. Right here’s what comes subsequent - FACTS MATTER ADDISON

 Why a uncommon Fed-Treasury rift isn’t inflicting markets to freak out—thus far

-A feud between the Treasury and the Federal Reserve over the central financial institution’s lending program is being taken in stride by buyers.
-However that may miss the purpose, economists warn.
+A feud between the Treasury and the Federal Reserve over the central financial institution’s lending program is being taken in stride by traders.
+However which may miss the purpose, economists warn.
 See full story.

 Georgia’s runoffs in your thoughts?
-Right here’s what you’ll want to know.
+Right here’s what it’s essential to know.

-Right here is all you’ll want to know in regards to the Georgia, the place the result of the essential Senate runoff elections is anybody’s guess.
+Right here is all it’s essential to know in regards to the Georgia, the place the end result of the essential Senate runoff elections is anybody’s guess.
 See full story.

-6 tax strikes to think about earlier than the top of the 12 months to decrease your 2020 tax invoice
+6 tax strikes to contemplate earlier than the top of the yr to decrease your 2020 tax invoice

 MARKETWATCH PERSONAL FINANCE